Inist-CNRS/ezs/packages/analytics/README.md

 ### value

-Create a new object from the value of the given path
+Create a new object from the value of the given path.

-Créer un nouvel objet à partir de la valeur d'un chemin donnée
+Créer un nouvel objet à partir de la valeur d'un chemin donnée.

 #### Example / Exemple